DarshanKalita/floral-theory/README.md

 # Floral Theory
-is an archive of plants I have spotted in CMI that I deem archive worthy of.
+is an archive of plants I have spotted in CMI that I deem archive-worthy of.

 ---